tushar-nitave/Intern-Project/README.md

 ### 1. Overview
 ___
-<p>In this project we have developed a machine learning module using Open Computer Vision which will be used to identify different jobs different jobs.
+<p>In this project we have developed a machine learning module using Open Computer Vision which will be used to identify  different jobs.
 Variety of machine learning approaches were examined to solve job and defect identification problem.
 Also we have developed a small module to identify visual defects in given job.
 This project was basically done for a manufacturing company.</p>

 <br>